dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 Let's rewrite the statements for hypothesis testing again but in a concise manner:

-_Two-tailed test:_ In two-tailed test, typically the alternative hypothesis  statement involve a $\neq$ symbol and the null hypothesis involves a equal symbol.
+_Two-tailed test:_ In two-tailed test, typically the alternative hypothesis statement involves a $\neq$ symbol and the null hypothesis involves an equal symbol.

 $$
 H_0: p=~0.3